taliaglantz/Willy-Wonkas-River-Run/README.md

 <a name="wins"></a>
 ## Wins
 It is very easy to say that a challenge turned into a win, but it’s true!
-When planning the game, I wanted to try to go that extra mile and attempt bonus tasks that would take the game to a new level.
+When planning the game, I wanted to try to go that extra mile and <strong>attempt bonus tasks</strong> that would take the game to a new level.
 I had my heart set on ensuring the player had the ability to choose which character they would like to play and I am so happy this additional feature made it into the game!
-Generally, I am also so pleased with my planning, I broke the tasks down into achievable goals so the overall project felt more manageable and I was therefore able to achieve my desired outcome and overall success.
+Generally, I am also so pleased with my <strong>planning</strong>, I broke the tasks down into achievable goals so the overall project felt more manageable and I was therefore able to achieve my desired outcome and overall success.

 <a name="challenges"></a>